 The UN Food and Agriculture Organization (FAO) estimates that PPR virus can infect up to 90 percent of an animal herd, and the disease kills anywhere up to 70 percent of infected animals.
 On the other hand, SGP’s mortality rate is up to 50%, and it is estimated that the total yearly cost of the disease is USD 48 million.
 Both diseases present significant losses for small-scale producers and have a deep negative impact on the worldwide economy.

 When it comes to animal health products, lack of sustainable distribution systems, accessibility gaps, and ineffective and costly medicines are some of the biggest constraints that small-scale livestock producers face in LMIC.
 Animal health and economics are closely linked, and we cannot understand one without the other.
 The socio-economic impact and burden of animal diseases not only affect people directly involved in the livestock business but echoes into the whole world.
-In fact, approximately 70% of all food produced in the world comes from small-scale agriculture, making it an absolute priority to ensure that the small-scale producers in LMIC can access high-quality vaccines and medicines to prevent animal diseases and their consequences.
+Therefore, it is an absolute priority to ensure that the small-scale producers in LMIC can access high-quality vaccines and medicines to prevent animal diseases and their consequences.

-This blog was posted as part of the camping ”Who are our small-scale livestock producers?” aimed to recognise their importance and value
+This blog was written by Patricia Valdeón Noya as part of the camping ”Who are our small-scale livestock producers?” aimed to recognise their importance and value